dcrnofficial/dcrnd/README.md

 ### Running dcrnd

-You can run a decred node from inside a docker container.
+You can run a dcrn node from inside a docker container.
 To build the image yourself, use the following command:

 ```
-docker build -t decred/dcrnd .
+docker build -t dcrn/dcrnd .
 ```

 Or you can create an alpine based image (requires Docker 17.05 or higher):

 ```
-docker build -t decred/dcrnd:alpine -f Dockerfile.alpine .
+docker build -t dcrn/dcrnd:alpine -f Dockerfile.alpine .
 ```

 You can then run the image using:

 ```
-docker run decred/dcrnd
+docker run dcrn/dcrnd
 ```

 You may wish to use an external volume to customise your config and persist the